ismet55555/PDW-Asym-2Link/README.md

 ```

 ### Note on Logging Options
-This program utilizes a custom MATLAB logging add-on.
+This program utilizes a custom [MATLAB logging add-on](https://github.com/ismet55555/Logging-For-MATLAB).
 Essentially, this logger allows you to inspect what the program is doing, while giving you some basic troubleshooting tools.
-If you are interested in how to utilize thise tools, visit the logger's page.
+If you are interested in how to utilize thise tools, visit the [logger's page](https://github.com/ismet55555/Logging-For-MATLAB).
 In order to turn on any `Debug` level logging statments, in `RUN.m`, set  `log.default_level = 1`

 ---
-## Changing Variables over Multiple Runs
+## :control_knobs: Changing Variables over Multiple Runs
 In a lot of research and exploration related situations, you may be wanting to vary specific walker paramters over multiple runs.
 For example, you may want to see the effects on walker dynamics of moving a leg mass up the leg gradually with each simulation run.
 Fundementally, currently to accomplish this, you can alter the specific variable and repeatatly executing the following code block that is located in `RUN.m`.
 If you are running multiple and unsupervised runs of the simulatino model, it is advisted that all plotting and animation options are set to `false` (see above).

 ```MATLAB